Manzanillo, Santa Teresa

 In the middle of the reserve is the majestic Rio Bongo, one of the biggest rivers on the Nicoya Peninsula.
 It forms the border between the provinces of Guanacaste and Puntarenas.

 From Manzanillo to the estuary of the Rio Bongo it is 7 kms.
 Driving on the beach is strictly prohibited.
 You can take a tour on horseback, or walk by foot.

-Before heading off check on the tides because you have to ford two rivers: first comes the Rio Manzanillo and 2 km further is another, smaller river to cross.
-You won't meet many people on your hike, instead you find seclusion on lonely beaches littered with driftwood and shells.
+For hiking along the beach check on the tides, also take drinking water and protect yourself of the sun as there won't be any shade.
 Before you arrive at the river mouth you wander along an extended spit of land which the river has formed over the years.
 Here you have the loud, pounding ocean on the one side, while on the other side is the calm and slowly flowing river.

 At low tide you can cross the Rio Bongo by wading through waist-high water at the outer edge of the river mouth.
 Watch out for crocodiles who live in the river and sometimes swim out into the ocean.